No death at Mibawa after tree falls, dozens injured – Malawi Police

-Malawi Police have disputed social media speculation that some people died when a large tree at Mibawa Bus Depot in the commercial capital …
+Malawi Police have disputed social media speculation that some people died when a large tree fell at Mibawa Bus Terminal in the commercial capital …

 Recent Posts